redhat-ai-dev/ai-lab-template/documentation/no-app/model-server/index.md

 # **Model Server Software Template**

-This AI Software Template can be used to create a new GitOps deployment repository for a model server.
-You can use this model server alongside other Software Templates, like a Chatbot, or for other use.
+You can use this AI Software Template to create a new GitOps deployment repository for a model server.
+You can use this model server with other Software Templates, like a Chatbot, or for other use.

 !!! warning